gcruzgar/trdiff/README.md

 ![UN_OLS_Residuals](img/un_wpd_ols_residuals.png)
 **Figure 5.** Difference in predicted and real values for the UNOG dataset.
 Note the appearance of a trend, possibly due to a systematic error or the increased uncertainty in documents that took to long (external reasons) or too short (lowest timeframe visible is one day).

 WTO data has the advantage of including translation times to both French and Spanish, however, results with this dataset seem significantly worse.
-The uncertainty in the time is easier to spot in this dataset, with unusually large differences in time taken for one language comapred to the other when translating the same document.
+The uncertainty in the time is easier to spot in this dataset, with unusually large differences in time taken for one language compared to the other when translating the same document.
 The UNOG and WTO datasets can be combined.
 This results in greater error, possibly due to inherent differences in the datasets or because the WTO has more uncertainty.
 On the other hand, combining datasets might provide a more generalised model and avoid overfitting to one corpus.

 It is interesting to note that if outliers are not removed from the combined dataset, the regression becomes quite accurate in the range 0-2500 words per day, however, it also produces significant outliers that throw the entire model off.
 Could be interesting to only use the model in this range and figure out what produces said outliers (several orders of magnitude wrong).

-Note: before extracting Biber dimensions, it is important to make sure there is one text per line and that there are no empty lines as this will cause biber-dim.py to fail.
+Note: before extracting Biber dimensions, it is important to make sure there is one text per line and that there are no empty lines as this will cause _biber-dim.py_ to fail.
 Each corpus may have it's particular solutions.
 For example:

 ```bash
 $ sed '/^[[:space:]]*$/d' # remove empty lines (only spaces or tabs).